asherbhs/asherbhs.github.io/apl-book/_sources/trees/relating-depth-and-parent-vectors.md

 Finally, if `j` is the parent of `i`, we know that `j` must have a depth one less than the depth of `i`, i.e. `d[j]=d[i]-1`.
 All of this information together leads to a neat method for constructing a parent vector from a depth vector.

-Firstly, we want to group the nodes in the depth vector by their given depth. `⌸` is the perfect primitive for this:
+Firstly, we want to group the nodes in the depth vector by their given depth. `⌸` (Key) is the perfect primitive for this:

 ```{code-cell}
 ⊂⍤⊢⌸d
 ```

 Here, we have grouped the nodes in the tree by their depth. `⌸` orders the groups it creates by the order the values appear in its right argument.
-The ordering of the depth vector ensures that this is exactly the all the possible depths of the tree in ascending order.
-So, the $0$th place has all nodes with a depth of $0$ (in our case just the single root), the $1$st place has all those with a depth of $1$, and so on.
+The ordering of the depth vector ensures that this is exactly the all of the possible depths of the tree in ascending order.
+So, at index $0$ we have all nodes with a depth of $0$ (in our case just the single root), at index $1$ we have all those with a depth of $1$, and so on.

 Any non-root node `i` will appear after its parent `j` in the depth vector, and before the next node at the same depth as its parent.
 It is not possible for there to be another node with the same depth as `j` which appears between `i` and `j`.